openvinotoolkit/model_server/docs/models_repository.md

 # Model Repository {#ovms_docs_models_repository}

-The AI models served by OpenVINO&trade Model Server must be in either of the two formats:
+The AI models served by OpenVINO&trade; Model Server must be in either of the two formats:
 - [OpenVINO IR](https://docs.openvino.ai/latest/openvino_docs_MO_DG_IR_and_opsets.html#doxid-openvino-docs-m-o-d-g-i-r-and-opsets), where the graph is represented in .bin and .xml files
 - [ONNX](https://onnx.ai/), using the .onnx file